woocommerce/woocommerce/plugins/woocommerce-blocks/README.md

 We release a new version of WooCommerce Blocks onto WordPress.org every few weeks, which can be used as an easier way to preview the features.

 > Note: The plugin follows a policy of supporting the "L0" strategy for version support.
-What this means is that the plugin will require the most recent version of WordPress, and the most recent version of WooCommerce core at the time of a release.
+What this means is that the plugin will require the most recent version of WordPress.
+It will also require the most recent version of WooCommerce core at the time of a release.
 You can read more about [this policy here](https://developer.woocommerce.com/?p=9998).

-1. Make sure you have the latest available versions of WordPress and WooCommerce on your site.
+1.Ensure you have the latest available versions of WordPress and WooCommerce installed on your site.
 2. The plugin version is available on WordPress.org.
 [Download the plugin version here.](https://wordpress.org/plugins/woo-gutenberg-products-block/)
 3. Activate the plugin.

 ## Installing the development version

-1. Make sure you have the latest versions of WordPress and WooCommerce on your site.
+1. Ensure you have the latest versions of WordPress and WooCommerce installed on your site.
 2. Get a copy of this plugin using the green "Clone or download" button on the right.
 3. Make sure you're using Node.js v16.15.
 If you use a Node version management tool such as `nvm` or `n`, you can do so by running `nvm use` or `n auto`, respectively.
 4. `npm install` to install the dependencies.